JannuHans/Study-Notion/README.md

-# 🎓 LearnEdge - EdTech Platform
+# 🎓 Study Notion - EdTech Platform

 A full-stack educational technology platform built with the MERN stack, enabling instructors to create and sell courses while providing students with a seamless learning experience.